Marine Recreational Information Program (MRIP) Survey

 - The Fishing Effort Survey (FES) is a mail based survey which estimates recreational shore and private boat fishing effort by utilizing the US Postal Service's list of residential addresses and the list of mailing addresses provided by licensed or registered anglers.

-- The For-hire Telephone Survey (FHTS) is designed to assess for-hire charter and headboat fishing effort.
+- The For-Hire Survey (FHTS) is designed to assess for-hire charter and headboat fishing effort.

 - The Large Pelagics Survey (LPS) collects information on large pelagic fishes (tuna and sharks in Maine).